Rainforests AND Communities

-Health In Harmony works with communities who live around protected rainforests in Borneo and Madagascar, providing healthcare, agriculture training, and economic empowerment.
-This combination allows the community to stop logging, which enables the forest to breathe and helps stabilize the climate.
+Health In Harmony works with communities who live near protected rainforests in Indonesian Borneo and Madagascar, providing healthcare, agricultural training, alternative livelihoods, and more.
+Our programs are a pathway for communities to stop logging, which allows rainforests to breathe and helps stabilize the climate.

-Health In Harmony supports partner ASRI (Alam Sehat Lestari) to run a fully functional medical center that treats many thousands of patients each year.
+Health In Harmony supports partner Alam Sehat Lestari (ASRI) to run a fully functional medical center that treats many thousands of patients each year.
 The communities’ key innovation is a “green credit” system – patients from villages that reduce illegal logging receive discounts up to 70% on healthcare services.
 Patients can also pay with seedlings, handicrafts, manure, and more, ensuring care is always accessible.

 Farmers near Gunung Palung National Park were dependent on destructive “slash-and-burn” agriculture and asked for training in organic farming.
 Using more efficient and eco-friendly methods, families are now able to grow more produce and sell the surplus for additional income, without having to clear more land or use harmful chemicals.

 Gunung Palung National Park

 Since 2007, Health In Harmony has collaborated with ASRI, an Indonesian-run organization, and communities around Gunung Palung National Park, to create and implement programs that support human health, economic development, and environmental conservation.
 The projects at our flagship site have reduced logging, increased wellbeing, regenerated rainforest, and created a global warming solution that also lifts up local people.